New Leadership: An overview of the best modern leadership styles

 New Leadership refers to the use of modern leadership styles in a company.

-The term “leadership style” describes the behaviour of a manager towards his or her employees.
-For example in terms of decision-making, delegation of tasks, and communication with each other.
+The term “leadership style” describes the behaviour of a manager towards their employees.
+This involves, for example, decision-making, delegation of tasks, and communication with each other.

 This new type of leadership focuses more on the needs of individual employees as well as their participation and personal responsibility.